Strategic Dialogue Assessment: The Crooked Path to Innocence: Non-cooperative Discourse and Sources of Strategic Value

-\paragraph{Game-theoretic Pragmatics} Game-theoretic pragmatics offers a complementary perspective on communicative behavior by modeling interaction as strategic decision-making.
-For example, \citet{parikh2000communication} and \citet{benz_game_2006} provide accounts of how Gricean communication can be formalized within a game-theoretic framework.
-Such models naturally foreground scenarios involving competition and manipulation---as in debates or cross-examinations---where interlocutors have misaligned goals \citep{c18ad33127654543a2ee0bb836031d0a, asher2016evaluating, asher2017message}.
-In addition, game/decision-theoretic works on LLM reasoning (e.g., \citealt{duan2024gtbench}) are also relevant though they are less engaged with sophisticated communication as the pragmatics line of work.
+Game-theoretic pragmatics offers a complementary perspective on communicative behavior by modeling discourse as a strategic decision-making process.
+While several works model pragmatic reasoning within a game-theoretic framework \citep{parikh2000communication, benz_game_2006, franke_game_2013}, they primarily focus on goal-aligned settings, in which Gricean behavior is treated as a desirable or equilibrium outcome; however, such (Gricean) cooperativity is not inherently required by the framework itself, but depends on the agents' payoff structure.
+Instead, with appropriate refinement, they can naturally apply to scenarios involving competition and manipulation---such as debates or cross-examinations---where interlocutors have misaligned goals \citep{c18ad33127654543a2ee0bb836031d0a, asher2016evaluating, asher2017message}.
+In addition, game/decision-theoretic works on LLM reasoning (e.g., \citealt{duan2024gtbench}) are also relevant though they are less engaged with sophisticated communication than the pragmatics line of work.
+In the following, we briefly discuss three game-theoretic accounts of communication---Signaling Games \citep{lewis1969convention, Franke2009SignalTA}, Rational Speech Act (RSA) theory \citep{Frank2012PredictingPR}, and Message Exchange (ME) Games \citep{asher2017message}---that will help understand the traditions of this approach to pragmatics and clarify how our proposal in section \ref{SDA} connects to them.
+We refer interested readers to \citet{benz_game-theoretic_2018}, which provides a systematic review of different frameworks.